Useful Information for Buyers

 How is my payment processed – is it safe?

-Please note that in the event of a payment failing to go through, we will issue you with an invoice on behalf of the auction house, with which you will have 2 working days to pay.
+Please note that in the event of a payment failing to go through, we will issue you with an invoice on behalf of the auction house, which you will need to pay immediately or by the terms stipulated by the auction house.
+This payment must be received via bank transfer to the following account:

 What is an ‘Advance Bid’ and your Minimum Bid Guarantee?